sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 Plastid
 ------------------------------------------------------------

 The plastid genome was assembled into a single circular contig of 123,266 bp.
 The assembly metrics are shown in [Table 1][].
-The plastid genome contains 114 genes: 74 protein coding (mRNA) genes, 36 transfer RNA (tRNA) genes and 4 ribosomal RNA (rRNA) genes, shown in [Figure 1][].
+The plastid genome contains 114 genes: 74 protein coding (mRNA) genes, 36 transfer RNA (tRNA) genes and 4 ribosomal RNA (rRNA) genes, shown in [Figure 1][], which is rendered using OGDRAW [@lohse2007organellargenomedraw] and Circos [@krzywinski2009circos].

 All protein-coding genes are single copy, except *psbI* and *ycf12*, which have two copies each.
 All tRNA genes are single copy, except *trnH-GUG*, *trnI-CAU*, *trnS-GCU* and *trnT-GGU*, which have two copies each.
 All rRNA genes are single copy.